Build an MLOps Pipeline

 We haven’t “trained” any model yet, but when we do, they will appear here.

-Next, we need to deploy the GourmetGram application.
-Before we do, we need to build a container image.
+During regular operation, CI will build the container image for the application.
+But to bootstrap the deployment, we will build it ourselves.
 We will run a one-time workflow in Argo Workflows to build the initial container images for the “staging”, “canary”, and “production” environments:

 # runs in Chameleon Jupyter environment